 S’mores are a quintessential summer camping treat.
-Now you can have that ooey-gooey, chocolatey goodness even when having a fire isn’t possible.
+Now you and the kids can have that ooey-gooey, chocolatey goodness even when having a fire isn’t possible.

-Warning: It may just become one of your favorite STEM activities!
+Making solar oven smores may become one of your favorite backyard summer activities.

 - Clean, empty pizza box (You can purchase these new if you don’t want to reuse an old pizza box.)